JAlcocerT/JAlcocerT/content/blog/dev-autom-ghost-wp.md

 See https://github.com/JAlcocerT/Home-Lab/blob/main/ghost/API.md after you have done your [Ghost setup](https://github.com/JAlcocerT/Home-Lab/blob/main/ghost/API.md)

 ---

-## Conclusions

-If you like to do programatic stuff but prefer that agents do the job for you, see: https://github.com/mcp-wp/mcp-server

----

 ## FAQ

+If you like to do programatic stuff but prefer that agents do the job for you, see Wordpress MCP Server: https://github.com/mcp-wp/mcp-server

 ### Ghost Setup